 4 Atonement-as-Participation: An Inherently Inclusive Account

 5 The Cross as the Foundation for Disability Theology

 While much has been written on disability theology and theories of atonement, little work has yet been done on how the two fields interconnect.
 In this important and timely work, David McLachlan shows how rich and mutually enlightening a conversation can be had when both topics are considered together.
 This groundbreaking book investigates this conversation with care and precision, showing how ideas from each field should challenge and refine our thinking in the other.
 This is invaluable reading for all concerned about reflecting on and practicing real inclusion in the Church.~Eleanor McLaughlin, Lecturer in Theology and Ethics, Regent's Park College, University of Oxford

-By using disability as lens through which to explore the ramifications of traditional understandings of atonement, he made me realize that I have often struggled with the ways that sin is so awkwardly and unfairly used as reason for disability.
+By using disability as a lens through which to explore the ramifications of traditional understandings of atonement, McLachlan made me realize that I have often struggled with the ways that sin is so awkwardly and unfairly used as a reason for disability.
 Seeing atonement as God’s deepest participation in the contingencies of creation indeed gives me new and solid ground on which to stand, as I believe it will for many others.~Bill Gaventa, author of Disability and Spirituality: Recovering Wholeness and Founder and Director Emeritus, Institute on Theology and Disability